The Bankruptcy Process

 - Chapter 12—Family Farmer and Fisherman Reorganization

-- Chapter 13—Adjustments of Debts of Individual Regular Income
+- Chapter 13—Payment of Some Debts from Regular Earnings

 Chapter 11 is available to individuals and businesses that seek to reorganize their affairs or to liquidate in an orderly manner.
-In Chapter 11, the debtor remains in control of his or her property and operates as a “debtor in possession” subject to bankruptcy court supervision.
-In Chapter 11, the debtor is allowed a certain period of time within which to propose a plan of reorganization.
-The plan of reorganization sets the terms for payment of the debts.
-The terms of Chapter 11 plans vary, depending on the nature of the debt or the type of business the debtor operates, and creditors usually get to vote on the plan.
+In Chapter 11, the debtor remains in control of his property and operates as a “debtor in possession” subject to bankruptcy court supervision.
+In Chapter 11, the debtor is allowed a certain period of time within which to propose a plan of reorganization, which sets the terms for payment of the debts under bankruptcy procedures.
+The terms of Chapter 11 plans vary, depending on the nature of the debts or the type of business the debtor operates, and creditors usually get to vote on the plan.

 Chapter 12 allows family farmers and family fishermen with regular annual income to adjust their debts.
 Generally, the family farmer must have less than $3,544,525 in debts (50 percent of which must arise out of the farming operation) and at least 50 percent of the individual’s gross income must come from the farming operation.
 The aggregate debts of a family fisherman must not exceed $1,642,500 (80 percent of which must arise out of the commercial fishing operation) and at least 50 percent of the individual’s gross income must come from the fishing operation.
 A debtor under Chapter 12 must have regular and stable income that enables him or her to repay creditors under a long-term plan.

-Chapter 13 is available to individuals with regular income who owe unsecured debts of less than $336,900 (unsecured debts are debts owed to creditors who do not have liens on any collateral) and secured debts of less than $1,010,650 (secured debts are debts subject to valid liens such as mortgages and car loans).
-By choosing Chapter 13, an individual debtor may avoid a Chapter 7 liquidation, stop home mortgage foreclosures, reinstate defaulted home mortgages and obtain a broader discharge of debts than is available in a Chapter 7 liquidation.
-In exchange, the debtor in a Chapter 13 case must repay unsecured creditors a portion of their claims from the debtor’s future income over a 3-year to 5-year period.
-Ordinarily, payments to unsecured creditors will be made by the Chapter 13 trustee according to the plan filed by the debtor and approved by the bankruptcy judge.
+Chapter 13 is available to individuals (including married couples) with regular income who owe unsecured debts of less than $383,175 (unsecured debts are debts owed to creditors who do not have liens on any collateral) and secured debts of less than $1,149,525 (secured debts are debts subject to valid liens such as mortgages and car loans).
+By choosing Chapter 13, an individual debtor often may keep his property, stop home mortgage foreclosures, reinstate defaulted home mortgages and obtain a broader discharge of debts than is available in a Chapter 7 liquidation.
+The debtor may be able to pay less than what is owed, or change the interest rate or number of months to pay.
+In exchange, the debtor in a Chapter 13 case must repay unsecured creditors a portion of their claims from the debtor’s future income over a three-year to five-year period.
+Ordinarily, the debtor makes monthly payments to the Chapter 13 trustee, who then pays the creditors according to the plan filed by the debtor and approved by the creditors and bankruptcy judge.
+The debtor pays the trustee a set amount based on his monthly earnings from all sources, less fixed living expenses.

 6. How Does Bankruptcy Help?

 The ultimate goal of a bankruptcy filing is to obtain a discharge from certain debts that arose prior to the bankruptcy filing.
-Once the discharge is obtained, creditors cannot pursue collection efforts against the debtor, and those claims are permanently forgiven unless a lien remains in place or you “reaffirm” your obligation to the creditor (see below for a description of reaffirmation of debts).
+Once the discharge is obtained, creditors cannot pursue collection efforts against the debtor, and those claims are permanently forgiven, unless a lien remains in place or you “reaffirm” your obligation to the creditor (see below for a description of reaffirmation of debts).
 If a lien remains in place, the creditor can pursue the collateral securing the lien even after bankruptcy.
-If you reaffirm a debt, then the creditor can pursue you personally even after bankruptcy.
+If you reaffirm a debt, and do not pay according to its terms, then the creditor can sue and collect from you personally even after bankruptcy.

-Bankruptcy also affords a debtor an opportunity to reject ongoing obligations under certain types of contracts, recover property or assets that were transferred or seized prior to the bankruptcy case, and remove certain kinds of liens.
+Bankruptcy also affords a debtor an opportunity to reject ongoing obligations under certain types of contracts and leases, recover property or assets that were transferred or seized prior to the bankruptcy case, and remove certain kinds of liens.
+If a debtor gives property or pays money to others before filing, other than ordinary expenses, sometimes the trustee can recover that money or property from the person who has it.

 7. What Property Can a Debtor Keep?